CookieAvenger/Tiny-Manga-Downloader/README.md

 (works for some scanlator images).
 Experimental image duplication finder to try and remove all possible scanlator images

-kissmanga.com supported, mangasee support coming
+Some sort of chapter selection option to come

+kissmanga.com and mangasee supported (can request other sites, not too hard to impliment)
 Should run on all posix systems (untested) - only being tested on Ubuntu

 ###Dependences to run
 cfscrape - for kissmanga.com (and by extension python) "sudo -H pip install cfscrape" should do the trick
-findimagedupes - for experimental feature "sudo apt install findimagedupes" works on Ubuntu, other distrobutions should have it with their respective package managers
+findimagedupes - for experimental feature "sudo apt install findimagedupes" works on Ubuntu, other distributions should have it with their respective package managers
 shasum (comes with perl)
 zip
 bash (rm and mkdir too)